 My evolution in the dance and subsequent success would not be possible dancing alone.
 I had the luxury of having two capable partners in Ms. Nicole Reeves and later in my dance evolution Ms. Nicola Thomas.
 These two women, both “Boppers” initially, are very capable dancers in their own right and had mastered the ability to “follow” before coming to Steppin’.
 Both ladies further honed their abilities after learning Chicago Steppin’ and their skill sets provided the perfect platform to showcase my niche in the dance, a ‘Ballroom-type” style of Steppin’ showcasing the abilities of my partners as well as a smooth, rhythmic flow while highlighting the more intimate and romantic aspects of the dance.
 Steppin’ also has a cultural dance counterpart called “Walkin’”, where the partner is held close while moving to slower music such as ballads and traveling the dance floor in a counter-clockwise direction.
 I’ve been able to establish my own style and proficiency in Walkin’ as well.
-I have been perfecting my skill and proficiency in the dance over the past eleven years and there’s always something new you can learn in this dance!!
+I have been perfecting my skill and proficiency in the dance over the past fifteen years and there’s always something new you can learn in this dance!!

 Artistic Motions (AM) was founded in October of 2003.
 In December of the very same year we began teaching Chicago Steppin’ at the Riverside Community Center in Indianapolis for teens and adults.
 From it’s inception, AM has provided instruction for students across the metropolis.
 At times there were more out-of-town students in class than local ones.
-Former AM students have come from all professions, including nurses, engineers, IT professionals, business consultants, travel agents, lawyers, service managers, salesmen, college professors and the like.
-Steppin’ seemed to appeal to all walks of life in the urban environment.
-The age range for AM students was from 17 to 69 years old!
+Former AM students have come from all professions and that includes nurses, engineers, IT professionals, business consultants, travel agents, lawyers, service managers, salesmen, college professors and the like.
+Steppin’ seems to appeal to all walks of life in the urban environment.
+The age range for AM students in class ranged from 17 to 69 years old!

 The list of accomplishments for Artistic Motions includes: